ibm-cloud-docs/satellite/about.md

 **{{site.data.keyword.satelliteshort}} configurations**: To help you deploy and manage workloads across {{site.data.keyword.openshiftshort}} clusters in your location and in {{site.data.keyword.cloud_notm}}, you can use {{site.data.keyword.satelliteshort}} configurations.
 Simply upload a Kubernetes resource YAML file as a version to your configuration and subscribe the clusters where you want to deploy the resource.
 Your Kubernetes resources and subsequent version updates are automatically deployed to the subscribed clusters, and you also can view an inventory of all the Kubernetes resources that are managed by a {{site.data.keyword.satelliteshort}} configuration.

 **{{site.data.keyword.cloud_notm}} services**: You can use host capacity in your location to run {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services on your own infrastructure.
 Simply select the service that you want to run in your location from the {{site.data.keyword.cloud_notm}} catalog, and start creating service instances in your location.
 Additionally, you use the same {{site.data.keyword.cloud_notm}} platform tools to manage identity and access, key management, certificate management, logging and monitoring, and other security and compliance controls for these services.
+The master control plane is automatically spread across zones in the {{site.data.keyword.cloud_notm}} region for you.
+Unlike the zones in your {{site.data.keyword.satelliteshort}} location, these zones do not represent the zones in your infrastructure provider.
+Instead, these zones are managed by IBM and available to services that run in {{site.data.keyword.cloud_notm}} only.

 <br />